ShreyaRamesh1584/Project--Digital-Twin-Technology/README.md

-As part of an internship at a unicorn, I worked on a paper on Digital Twin Technology, it's scope at large and in the FMCG sector in particular.
+As part of my most recent internship at a unicorn, I worked on a paper on Digital Twin Technology, it's scope at large and in the FMCG sector in particular.
 The paper included a detailed understanding of the technology, its current usage in the manufacturing sector and how it can be integrated into the FMCG sector.
 Within the FMCG sector, there were 5 major verticals that were covered in the paper, including:

 1.

 2.

 3.

 4.

 5.

 To support its usage in Supply Chain and Logistics, as one such space where the technology holds benefits, a sales forecasting model was built, and its results were